deepinv/deepinv/paper/paper.md

 # Summary

 [DeepInverse](https://deepinv.github.io/) is an open-source PyTorch-based library for imaging inverse problems.
-DeepInverse implements all image reconstruction steps, including the efficient implementation of forward operators, the definition and resolution of variational problems and the design, training of advanced neural network architectures, for a wide set of domains (medical imaging, astronomical imaging, remote sensing, computational photography, compressed sensing and more).
+DeepInverse implements all steps for image reconstruction, including efficient forward operators, defining and solving variational problems and designing and training advanced neural networks, for a wide set of domains (medical imaging, astronomical imaging, remote sensing, computational photography, compressed sensing and more).

 # Statement of Need